What Is Perinatal Depression And Anxiety?

 In an environment where people try to retain as much control as possible over their lives, these new challenges are often anxiety-inducing.

 It is expected and common for new parents to experience some worries and concerns.
-But if worries and fears start to feel overwhelming, or if they interfere significantly with daily life, a parent may develop some perinatal anxiety symptoms.
+But if worries and fears start to feel overwhelming, or if they interfere significantly with daily life, a parent may be developing some perinatal anxiety symptoms.

 Anxiety tends to fluctuate more frequently and deteriorate more rapidly in the perinatal period compared with other times.
 There are many reasons for this.

 Perinatal anxiety is commonly diagnosed by medical professionals using criteria applied to other anxiety disorders.
-If a parent experiences several of the following symptoms at once within a specific time period, and they cause distress or impairment, an anxiety diagnosis may be given:
+If a parent experiences several of the following symptoms for two weeks or more and they cause significant distress or impairment, an anxiety diagnosis may be given:

 – Difficulty concentrating or focussing